studiobloom/gpt-build/README.md

+Visit https://astrolo-gpt.com for the live site.
+This is a Webflow clone that's a part of a guide/template I made for creating a Web Application using Webflow as the designer, and building a Node.js app while hosting it all from AWS servers.
+You can use this clone or even modify your own design and follow my guide to get it all set up.
+You will be required to export the Webflow build so keep that in mind.

 ## Webflow Setup ##

-IF using the astrolo-gpt Template follow the comments inside of the Custom Code.
+IF using the astrolo-gpt Template (https://webflow.com/made-in-webflow/website/astrolo-gpt) follow the comments inside of the before </body> Custom Code.
    - If you wish to add/modify fields then please view steps 2-4 below.

 If Modifying a Webflow build that is NOT the Astrolo-gpt Template: